smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 However, a more convenient and extendable way to preset Dynamic Variable values just before an OpCon-submitted job starts is to use the Variables tab of the OpCon job master record.
-Up to 99 Agent variable values can be set, relying on the same pre-execution logic of the Agent\'s Job Scheduler as when the prerun command line might specify the SETDYNVAR command.
+Up to 99 Agent variable values can be set, relying on the same pre-execution logic of the Agent's Job Scheduler as when the prerun command line might specify the SETDYNVAR command.